voyd-lang/voyd/reference/data-types.md

 ## Intersection Types and Nominal Objects

 When a nominal object is intersected, only types that extend the nominal object can satisfy the intersection.
-Only one nominal object can be included in an intersection.
+All nominal objects included must be a subtype of the previous nominal object included in the intersection.

 ```
 obj Name